-USAC and DCF agree to maintain all automated matching records in a secured computer environment that includes the use of authorized access codes (passwords or public key infrastructure (PKI)) to restrict access.
+HUD and USAC agree to maintain all automated matching records in a secured computer environment that includes the use of authorized access codes (passwords or PKI) to restrict access.
 Those records will be maintained under conditions that restrict access to persons who need them for official duties related to the matching process.
-The user's supervisor will ensure that USAC or DCF are notified when a user has departed or duties have changed so the user no longer needs access to the system, to ensure timely deletion of the user's account and password.
+The user's supervisor will ensure that HUD or USAC are notified when a user has departed or duties have changed so the user no longer needs access to the system, to ensure timely deletion of the user's account and password.